 How do we compare?

 Data on the cost of living can be broken down into three major categories: Goods, Rents, and Other Services.
-In 2015, the overall cost of living for the Tucson MSA was 3.0% below the U.S. The cost of Goods in Tucson was 3.8% below the U.S. in 2015.
-The Goods category reflects typical consumer expenditures on tangible items such as: groceries, clothing, and vehicles.
-Tucson did much better compared to the U.S in the Rents category at 10.3% below the national average.
+In 2016, the overall cost of living for the Tucson MSA was 4.2% below the U.S., while the cost of Goods in Tucson was 4.6% below the U.S. The Goods category reflects typical consumer expenditures on tangible items such as: groceries, clothing, and vehicles.
+Tucson did much better compared to the U.S in the Rents category at 12.1% below the national average.
 The Rents category includes housing costs for both owners and renters.
-The cost of living measure for Other Services in Tucson was slightly higher than the U.S. average.
-Other Services include items such as legal, health, and recreational services.
+The cost of living measure for Other Services in Tucson was slightly higher than the U.S. Other Services include items such as legal, health, and recreational services.

 What are the key trends?

 The Implicit Regional Price Deflator measures the rate of inflation over time.
 The Tucson MSA posted a modest increase in inflation between 2009 and 2011 with rates of 0.7 %, 1.5%, and 2.6%, respectively.
 During 2012, the inflation rate in Tucson dipped back below 2.0%.
-Between 2009 and 2015 the inflation rate in Tucson averaged 1.3% per year, nearly double the average rate of inflation for the state of Arizona.
+Between 2009 and 2016 the inflation rate in Tucson averaged 1.1% per year, slightly higher than the average rate of inflation for the state of Arizona.
 Arizona’s average inflation rate between 2009 and 2013 was less than 1.0% per year but wide fluctuations occurred during that time period.
 The average price level for Arizona fell by 0.6% in 2009.
-Inflation accelerated in 2011 and 2012 before slowing in 2013.
 Arizona experienced a decline in the price level in 2009 due to a sharp decrease in housing costs which fell by nearly 2.5%.
 Tucson has seen a steady decrease in housing costs relative to the U.S. since 2008.